wolfscott/heroku-vuecli-buildpack-notes/README.md

 ### Step 1

 Let’s start with the build pack.
+Log into Heroku and navigate to your Dyno configuration.
 You should remove the “Heroku-buildpack-static” build pack and add the “https://buildpack-registry.s3.amazonaws.com/buildpacks/heroku-community/nginx.tgz “ which then will look like this.
 If you are unsure how to do this, [x] the old one, and select Add Buildpack button, and paste in the new item above.

 If you are setting this up as a new publishing method, just make sure your result looks like this: